 Pierogi restaurants in Poland are ubiquitous.
-However, finding a pierogarnia with such an appetising and varied menu as that at Pierogarnia Mandu in Gdańsk is quite a challenge.
+However, finding a pierogarnia with such an appetising and varied menu as that at Pierogarnia Mandu is quite a challenge.
 Quite frankly, Pierogarnia Mandu’s menu is in a league of its own.

 My wife and I have walked past Pierogarnia Mandu many times at lunchtime in the summer months.
 We often see around twenty-five people queuing outside to get a table.
 The menu is made fresh to order.
 Therefore, I imagine that many of those souls in August must have waited over two hours to get a table.
 It is possible to make a reservation.
 However, as Mandu’s website states, it’s sometimes not so easy to make a reservation due to the hungry hordes which rock up in their droves.

-In terms of incurring a hunger-filled wait, my wife and I never had such issues on what was a chilly early October day.
-There were only two people in front of us, and they were soon shepherded to a table once some other people left.
+In terms of incurring a hunger-filled wait, my wife and I never had such issues.
+This was a chilly early October day.
+There were only two people in front of us waiting to enter.
+They soon sat down once some other people left.
 I was pleased to see a nice fellow with a clipboard adding people’s names to a waiting list.
 Professional and orderly indeed.

-Regardless of the weather and which season it is, I believe that Mandu is always packed out between 12 and 3pm.
+Regardless of the weather and which season it is, Mandu is always busy between 12pm and 3pm.
 The difference between peak tourist season and a cold February day is rather in the waiting time to get a table.

 Mandu covers all the bases.
-Fillings for traditional cooked pierogi range from hand-minced wild boar meat finished with creamy mushroom sauce to homemade salmon paste with sundried tomatoes and creamy cheese served
+Fillings for traditional cooked pierogi range from hand-minced wild boar meat finished with creamy mushroom sauce, to homemade salmon paste with sundried tomatoes and creamy cheese served with dill sauce.

 Got a sweet tooth?
 No worries.
 There are chocolate pierogi with oreo served with sweet cream, as well as raspberries and white chocolate on a chocolate cake with cream sauce.
-What about pierogi containing blueberries topped with sour cream, to name but a few.
+What about pierogi containing blueberries topped with sour cream?

-There are also pierogi from different parts of the world and several vegetarian and vegan riendly options.
-Pierogi with carrots and peanut butter served with fried onion sounds quite delightful.
-I have got it lined up for a future visit.
+There are also pierogi from different parts of the world, as well as several vegetarian and vegan friendly options.
+Frankly, the pierogi with carrots and peanut butter served with fried onion sound tempting as a vegan option.